mail4hafij/pwa_service_worker/README.md

 # pwa_service_worker
-The idea is to have always network first service worker with the following criterias -
+The idea is to have a network first service worker with the following criterias -

 * If the fetch from network fails only then should we fetch from cache.
 * The cache must be always up to date with the latest version from the network.